 Hulu’s The Handmaid's Tale started as a story set in the Waterford household.
 The lead cast of characters included Commander Fred Waterford, his wife Serena Joy, their chauffeur Nick, their Martha Rita, and of course their Handmaid June, known at the time as "Offred” (literally “Of Fred”).
 But since Season 3, a new Commander has been part of June's story: Commander Joseph Lawrence, the supposed architect of Gilead's economy.
 But is Commander Joseph Lawrence good or evil?
 The Handmaid’s Tale does a good job of leaving viewers guessing.

-Though everyone survived, it was now a household divided.
-Serena Joy was sent to live with her mother.
-Waterford was demoted.
+Warning: Spoilers for The Handmaid's Tale Season 3 follow.
+Season 3 began with Serena Joy going over the edge after losing Nichole.
+In a helpless rage, she set fire to her marital bed, where she and her husband raped and impregnated June.
+The house fire took the building down with it.
+Although everyone survived, it was the end of an era.
+Serena Joy went to live with her mother and her husband was demoted.
 Nick was promoted and given orders to leave the city and head to Chicago, where rebel Americans had taken the city.
 And June was Offred no more.
-After a short stay in the Red Center, she was reassigned, to Joseph Lawrence's house, where she would now be known as "Ofjoseph."
+After a short stay in the Red Center, she was reassigned to Commander Joseph Lawrence's house and renamed "Ofjoseph."

 This article was originally published on